dart-backend/belatuk-examples/yewtube/README.md

 # yewtube
-An example of video stream app
+An example of video stream application